Skip to main content

 Recovery

 The recovery flow allows users to recover access to their accounts and is used in conjunction with the settings flow.
-When a recovery flow is submitted successfully, a session is issued to the application.
+When a recovery flow is submitted, a session is issued to the application.
 This allows the user to reset their password and update their profile information on the settings page.
 Browser applications are automatically redirected to the settings page, while native applications must take the user to the settings page.

 The recovery flow has two methods: link and code.
 The link method requires the user to open the recovery link from their email client using a browser on the same device.
 This makes it difficult as the user might be switching between devices to recover their credentials.